 Toyota will continue with the production of the Sequoia SUV.
 It was a good news for the SUV fans, however, Sequoia’s sales aren’t that high as before.
 For that reason, the 2020 Toyota Sequoia will arrive with a redesign.
 Don’t expect a complete redesign, but most of the upgrades are pretty significant, no doubt about it.
 Moreover, the 2020 model could start the new generation.

 Interestingly, the current Sequoia full-size SUV is present for almost ten years now.
 The spy shots we saw are suggesting some nice exterior upgrades.
 We still don’t know what will happen from the inside.
 For sure, Japanese carmaker will continue to offer numerous trim levels, different configurations, and special versions.
-Even the TRD Pro will become available in the near future.
+Even the TRD Pro model will become available in the near future.
 Generally, Sequoia is one very big SUV with enormous capabilities, both on and off the road.

 2020 Toyota Sequoia Exterior Upgrades